-While the above tips can be extremely helpful in terms of finding your self-worth, at the end of the day, the best and fastest way to gain self-confidence is through therapy.
-For that reason, the best option when it comes to building a stronger sense of self is with the impartial help of a trained professional.
+While the above tips can be extremely helpful in terms of finding your self-worth, they may often fall short without the guidance of a mental health professional.
+It’s a great option when it comes to building a stronger sense of self when you feel stuck.

-Depending on your degree of mental health, a professional therapist will help you clarify your sense of self and build your self-esteem with therapies such as CBT, which focuses on behaviors to catch negative thought cycles and change the actions you take when you feel them.
-By working with a therapist, you’ll soon have a stronger sense of self with the confidence to lead a healthier, happier life you deserve!
+A professional therapist will help you clarify your sense of self and build your self-esteem with therapies such as CBT, which focuses on behaviors to catch negative thought cycles and change the actions you take when you feel them.
+By working with a therapist, you’ll soon have a stronger sense of self with the confidence to lead a healthier, happier life you deserve.

 - Gold, A. (2016, July 12).
 Why Self-Esteem Is Important for Mental Health.
 NAMI: National Alliance on Mental Illness. https://www.nami.org/Blogs/NAMI-Blog/July-2016/Why-Self-Esteem-Is-Important-for-Mental-Health

 - Positive thinking: Stop negative self-talk to reduce stress.
 (2022, February 3).
 Mayo Clinic. https://www.mayoclinic.org/healthy-lifestyle/stress-management/in-depth/positive-thinking/art-20043950